RitchieLab/Gene-level-statistical-colocalization/README.md

 * We assume a prior probability that a SNP is associated with (1) lipid phenotype (default=1E-04), (2) gene expression (default=1E=0-4), and (3) both GWAS and gene expression (default=1E-06) for all coloc analyses.

 ### Secondary signals protocol:
-* We use the following GCTA-COJO/coloc protocol in the GWAS and eQTL datasets for each lead SNP to identify putative independent secondary associations at the locus.
+* OPTIONAL: We use the following GCTA-COJO/coloc protocol in the GWAS and eQTL datasets for each lead SNP to identify putative independent secondary associations at the locus.
 * For each lead SNP, we obtain p-values conditional on the top-eQTL (p-value < chosen threshold; default = 0.0001) in the eQTL dataset using --cojo-cond option to perform stepwise regression at that locus.
 We repeat this in the GWAS dataset as well if the top-eQTL also has GWAS p-value < chosen threshold (default = 0.0001).
 * In our example dataset, we use 1000 genome EUR as reference dataset to calculate pairwise LD.
 In reality, it is recommended to use at least 5K individuals in the reference dataset.
 * We run *coloc* between GWAS and eQTL datasets (same parameters as before) at the locus using conditional probabilities obtained from COJO.